SOLAS-TTRPG/SOLAS/README.md

 ## Fading
 When your character dips below 1 hit point, they begin fading.
 This can be flavored as bleeding out, vision going black, etc. Once they are below -6 hit points, they are truly dead.
 When it is your turn, you lose a hit point automatically.
 If you wish to do anything but stay/go prone (laying down on the ground), you may expend an extra hit point and be able to perform actions, take movement, etc. on that turn.

-## Tricks
-Tricks are unnatural events that players can cause in or out of battle.
-These can be described as magical, supernatural, or tactical objects that cause reactions.
-Tricks typically have a cost associated with them, requiring you to expend that much solace to use them.

 # Characters
 This is how the players interact with the world of the GM's creation.
 Characters are designed by their respective players and have abilities, backgrounds, weapons, tools, and boons, all to help each player target their ideal play style.